Kadee80/WebDev_Spring26/Week08/README.md

-# HW Week07: Due Thursday Week08
+# 📣 HW Week08: MIDTERM Due Tuesday Week09!

 Complete your midterm projects.
 You will be presenting Tuesday, March 24.
 Please be sure to document your project with either a slideshow or a markdown file inside your class repo.
 Be sure to include: